DRMF/mediawiki-extensions-MathMenu/doc/md/intro/build.md

 # Building JOBAD

 Although JOBAD is a javascript library, it is possible to build it.
 This concatenates all the required files into one and makes it a lot shorter to include JOBAD into the website.

-Also a minimized version is created by running it through the [Google Closure Compiler](https://developers.google.com/closure/compiler/).
+Also a minimized version is created.
 Similarly, the JOBAD Templates and Documentation are generated automatically from source files.

 Building is currently only supported on linux, **building is not neccessary for the end user**.
 Building depends on the following software: